Recognition101/Generic-Star/README.md

 Generic Star is a library and rapid-prototyping tool for creating HTML5 Games.
 It is segmented into two main components: the core and the editor.

 The core is a collection of wrappers around HTML5 functionality.
-The core’s goal is not to abstract too much of HTML5 away, but rather, to cut out some of the common roadblocks and boiler plate code required for complex HTML5 usage, such as WebGL.
+The core's goal is not to abstract too much of HTML5 away, but rather, to cut out some of the common roadblocks and boiler plate code required for complex HTML5 usage, such as WebGL.

 The editor is an HTML frontend for quickly scaffolding games.
 The idea behind it is that a user can quickly throw images and sounds into a project and create some objects based off of common objects (such as a box, a wall, a platforming player).
 These common objects are called Generics.
 The user can then create some rooms (which are collections of objects), add their objects to the rooms and immediately run the game.
 The GUI allows for editing settings of the Generics to allow for a large breadth of games to be developed using generics alone.